FAQs

 How many elected members are there?

-Horizons Regional Council will have 14 Elected Members as below:
+Horizons Regional Council will have 14 Elected Members, split across the following constituencies:

 • Manawatū-Rangitikei (2)